 There is no additional cost to participate in GRIT.

 What are my responsibilities in GRIT?

-To commit to regular class attendance and a minimum of 2 meetings per semester with your student success coach along with 1 meeting with the CDC.
+You are required to attend a minimum of 2 meetings per semester with your student success coach along with 1 meeting with the CDC.
 Students will work collaboratively with their success coach to determine what other campus opportunities and resources will best position them for college success.

 Why should I be excited about GRIT at MSUM?

 You will meet other new Dragons, spend intentional time learning what it takes to be successful in college and life, reflect on your strengths and interests, look into possible careers, and partner with MSUM faculty and staff who care about you and your future.
 We are confident you will find GRIT both beneficial and an enjoyable part of your MSUM experience.